 This one generates more sympathy, but this piece is unintentionally hilarious:

-The European Tour has provided support to Andrew Johnston after the Englishman withdrew following nine holes of the British Masters on Wednesday, citing unease over
+The European Tour has provided support to Andrew Johnston after the Englishman withdrew following nine holes of the British Masters on Wednesday, citing unease overthe post-lockdown environment.

 The event at Close House, which marks the resumption of the European Tour, is being played in a strict and biosecure format where no one is allowed beyond the course or hotel.
 “I’m struggling to get my head around it all,” Johnston said.
 “One minute I’m coming out of lockdown, going out for dinner, and then the next I’m back in lockdown in a hotel room.”